Call of Duty: Modern Warfare 2: Retail versions

 Modern Warfare 2 was ported to the Nintendo DS with the title Call of Duty: Modern Warfare: Mobilized and a different storyline, released on November 10, 2009.
-It was also ported to macOS by Aspyr years after the game's original release.
-This version was released on May 20, 2014, alongside the macOS port for Call of Duty: Modern Warfare 3.
+It was also ported to OS X by Aspyr years after the game's original release.
+This version was released on May 20, 2014, alongside the OS X port for Call of Duty: Modern Warfare 3.
 The Xbox 360 version of Modern Warfare 2 was made backward compatible with the Xbox One on August 28, 2018.

 Downloadable content

 Activision announced that two downloadable map packs would be released for Modern Warfare 2.
 At E3 2009, Microsoft stated that these map packs would first be made available for the Xbox 360 via Xbox Live before they would be released for other platforms.
 Robert Bowling stated that the community response to the game and the first ten downloadable map packs would be used in designing other potential map packs.

-The first map pack, titled the "Stimulus Package," was released first for Xbox Live on March 30, 2010 and for PlayStation Network and PC on May 4, 2010, in North America.
+The first map pack, titled the "Stimulus Package" was released first for Xbox Live on March 30, 2010 and for PlayStation Network and PC on May 4, 2010, in North America.
 The pack contains five maps: reincarnations of the Crash and Overgrown maps from Call of Duty 4, and three new maps: Bailout, a multi-level apartment complex; Storm, an industrial park littered with heavy machinery; and Salvage, an abandoned car junkyard in the middle of the snow.
 Within 24 hours of its release, it was downloaded over one million times.
 Within the first week it had been downloaded 2.5 million times, breaking Xbox Live DLC records.
 In addition to integrating the maps into all existing game types, the Stimulus Package adds two new game modes, randomizing the built-in game types in either normal or hardcore mode.

 Activision released the second downloadable map pack, titled the "Resurgence Package", exclusively for Xbox Live on June 3, 2010, in North America.
 This release was followed by the PlayStation Network and PC versions on July 6 in North America and on July 7 worldwide.
 The package includes five new multiplayer maps: reincarnations of the Strike and Vacant maps from Call of Duty 4, and three new maps: Carnival, a desolated amusement park; Trailer Park, a mobile home park; and Fuel, an oil refinery.
-Both of the map packs were made available for purchase on macOS on May 20, 2014, when the macOS port of the game was released.
+Both of the map packs were made available for purchase on OS X on May 20, 2014, when the OS X port of the game was released.